yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ---

-## Some Other MBTI types
+## Some Other MBTI types and how they can gel with AI

 ### **INTJ**
 Extremely strong fit with AI, but they were already effective.
-AI increases efficiency, not capability range.
+AI massively increases efficiency.

 ### **ENTP**
 Explodes with unique ideas and creativity—but risks even *more* scatter without completion.
-Have strengths that AI is not effective at eg. real time communication skills, high charisma
+These types seem to have personal strengths that AI is not good at right now eg. excellent real-time communication skills, high charisma, etc.

 ### **INFJ / INFP**
 Powerful for their strong and unique creativity and self-exploration, but AI may cause:
 - Choice paralysis
 - Ethical fatigue
 - overload from infinite options
+  So be aware of these.

 ### **ISTJ / ISFJ**
 Highly reliably AI users, but typically already effective and use AI to:
-- Help make Reliable and responsible improvements
+- Help make reliable and responsible improvements
 - Make established workflows even better.
+- Have strenghts such as proficiency with real world tools (e.g. good with fixing cars or good at handy work), that AI cannot compete with.

 ---